Home education

 Who do I need to notify?

-If your child attends a mainstream school, then you will need to write to the Headteacher of the school to notify them of your intention to home educate.
+• If your child attends a mainstream school, then you will need to write to the Headteacher of the school to notify them of your intention to home educate.
+We recommend you also inform your case officer.

-To do this, you may like to use the draft letters on the Education Otherwise website, as a guide to communicating your plans to home educate your child to the school or local authority.
+You may like to use the draft letters on the Education Otherwise website, as a guide to communicating your plans to home educate your child to the school or local authority, via your case officer.

 Is there a structure to home education that I need to follow?